 - Now place a stick in the top of your filled cookie cutter to leave a small hole for your string

-- Tie a piece of twine through the hole and hang for the birds.
+- Tie a piece of twine through the hole for hanging.